-- 1. To use an emotion coaching approach which enables us to support and develop children's emotional regulation, this is achieved through teaching flipping the lid lessons, emotion coaching and regulation stations and our consistent use of language and vocabulary when interacting with other staff and pupils. - 2.
-Resources and prompts support the children's emotional regulation along with adult discussion to understand, regulate and reflect on their behaviour and underlying feelings. - 3.
+- 1. To use an emotion coaching approach which enables us to support and develop children's emotional regulation, this is achieved through teaching flipping the lid lessons, emotion coaching and regulation stations and our consistent use of language and vocabulary when interacting with other staff and pupils. - Resources and prompts support the children's emotional regulation along with adult discussion to understand, regulate and reflect on their behaviour and underlying feelings. - 3.
 To create a calm and caring atmosphere in which pupils can learn, feel safe and secure; To use our Values curriculum, RSE & PSHE, and SMSC to develop a sense of worth, self-confidence and self-esteem. - 4.
 All rules, rewards and sanctions will acknowledge fairness, consistency and progression as appropriate. - 5.
 To promote a strong link between home and school. - 6.
-To work closely with outside agencies as appropriate. - 7.
-To participate in additional training to continue to develop skills.
+To work closely with outside agencies as appropriate.